mscdex/node-imap/README.md

 * **deleted**(<_integer_>seqno) - Fires when a message is deleted from another IMAP connection's session.
 The callback's argument is the *sequence number* (instead of the unique UID) of the message that was deleted.
 If you are caching sequence numbers, all sequence numbers higher than this value **MUST** be decremented by 1 in order to stay synchronized with the server and to keep the continuity.

 * **msgupdate**(<_ImapMessage_>msg) - Fires when a message's flags have changed, generally from another IMAP connection's session.
 With that in mind, the only available ImapMessage properties in this case will almost always only be 'seqno' and 'flags' (no 'data' or 'end' events will be emitted on the object).

+* **uidvalidity**(<_integer_>uidvalidity) - Fires when the UID validity value has changed for the currently open mailbox.
+Any UIDs previously stored for this mailbox are now invalidated.

 * **close**(<_boolean_>hadError) - Fires when the connection is completely closed.